mohawow/shadow/README.md

 - Registered users can "select" filter by shift.
 - Registered users can "favor" certain row.
 - Registered users can use pagination feature when they reach 4 rows per page to view more trips.
-- Registered users can view thier automatically calcualted tips.
+- Registered users can view their automatically calcualted tips.

 **V2 futur Plans**